AbhranilNXT/Scavenger-Hunt-App/README.md

 If you have any feedback, please reach out to us at abhranilnxt@gmail.com or iot.lab@kiit.ac.in

-## Platforms/softwares used to develop this:
+## Platforms/softwares(s) used to develop this:

-**Android:** Jetpack Compose, MVVM, Kotlin Courotines, Retrofit, ZXing, Material UI, Hilt & Dagger
+**Android:** Android Studio, Jetpack Compose, MVVM, Kotlin Courotines, Retrofit, ZXing, Material UI, Hilt & Dagger

 **Backend:** NodeJS